skritsotalakis/skimnar/README.md

 ```
 ### B. Get data type specific objects:

-Import any data type specific skimnar class objcet (NumericFrame, StringFrame, CategoricalFrame, BooleanFrame, DatetimeFrame, DurationFrame) and use it to get back summary statistics or rich tables for any of those classes.
+Import any data type specific skimnar class object (NumericFrame, StringFrame, CategoricalFrame, BooleanFrame, DatetimeFrame, DurationFrame) and use it to get back summary statistics or rich tables for any of those classes.

 #### I. Get back narwhals dataframe containing summary statistics
 Use the output to apply extra operations leveraging narwhals api or just get back a dataframe of your choice.